All Episodes

 And I'm sure YouTube won't appreciate it, but it doesn't matter.

-End wokeness says zero AP stories, zero PBS, zero New York Times, zero NPR, zero Wall Street Journal, zero BBC, zero CNN, zero WAPO.
+End Wokeness says, zero AP stories, zero PBS, zero New York Times, zero NPR, zero Wall Street Journal, zero BBC, zero CNN, zero WAPO.

 It makes no sense.

-And it doesn't have to happen.
+It's just insanity, and it doesn't have to happen.

 Now, I had said if one National Guardsman was sitting on that train, this wouldn't have happened because people are scared about someone who has the ability, the capability to stop you and protect others.

-But this guy knows, because he's been arrested before, he will get away with it.
+But this guy knows because he's been arrested before.

-DeCarlos Brown Jr., 34 was arrested, charged with first degree murder.
+DeCarlos Brown Jr., 34, was arrested, charged with first-degree murder.

-It's August 22nd.
+It was August 22nd.

 She was sitting in front of him on the light rail in Charlotte, North Carolina.